mscorcia/Natural-Disaster-Analysis/README.md

 The two CSV files were exported as tables, stored in the RDS database using Amazon Web Services (AWS) and joined on XXX.
 Reference tables for state abbreviations and FPIS codes are also included.
 The ERD schematic is included in the Images folder.
 All files are included in the Data folder.

-Preliminary data exploration included cleaning the dataframes to remove null values and columns including:

 Preliminary data visualization included graphing the following relationships:
 * number of disasters by state (**Fig. 1**)
 * number of disasters over time (**Fig. 2**)